Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 4 on 30 day CSS3 course.
 Completed the return largest number challenge on freeCodeCamp.

 Thoughts: I think writing the code and description in a journal is helping with the learning curve.

+Day 8: December 30, 2017

+Today's Progress: Completed day 5 on 30 day CSS3 course.
+Completed the Confirm the Ending algorithm challenge on freeCodeCamp.

+Thoughts: I need to work on understanding the technical writeups for functions.